Learn the difference between AR and VR and the implementation of each technology.

 The disadvantages of AR include the cost of implementing the technology in education.
 Future consideration must ensure equitable access across a diverse range of schools.
 AR also requires a reliable internet connection and access to smartphones or other connected devices to use.
 On the programming end, it requires skills and technology to produce, which can put it out of the budgets of small businesses.

-Unlike AR, virtual reality creates a fully immersive experience using a headset and computer-generated images (CGI) to put the user in a virtual world.
+Unlike AR, virtual reality works by creating a fully immersive experience using a headset and computer-generated images (CGI) to put the user in a virtual world.
 In VR, the user interacts with a fully virtual world using a headset and a controller.
 Virtual reality creates a sensory experience by stimulating and tricking the sensory organs into interacting with the virtual world as they would the physical world.

 Virtual reality has many uses similar to AR, but creating an entirely virtual experience lends itself to different types of applications.
 Industries that use VR include entertainment, health care, training, and education.
 Let’s examine the uses of VR in each industry.